TheKrafter/thekrafter.github.io/reading-list.md

 - *The Fellowship of the Ring*  by J. R. R. Tolkien
 - *The Two Towers*  by J. R. R. Tolkien
 - *The Return of the King*  by J. R. R. Tolkien
-- *The Man Who was Thursday* by G. K. Chesterton
 - *The Abolition of Man* by C. S. Lewis
 - *The Rust Programming Language* by Steve Klabnik, Carol Nichols, et al.